-- Effective 1 September, Kotoka International Airport will reopen and resume operations.
-Airlines and arriving passengers must adhere to the following guidelines: - Any passenger arriving in Ghana must be in position of a negative COVID-19 PCR test result from an accredited laboratory in the country of origin.
-The test must have been completed within the 72 hours before the scheduled departure from the country of origin. - Disembarking passengers must wear face masks.
-Upon disembarkation, each passenger will undergo a mandatory COVID-19 test at the airport termination (fee to be borne by the passenger but should not exceed GH 500).
-Test results will be available within 30 minutes.
-Note that children under the age of five-years-old will be exempt from the airport testing requirement. - Passengers with a positive test result will be required to liaise with the Ghanaian health authorities for further clinical assessment and management. - Passengers with a negative test result will be allowed to enter Ghana and continue with their planned lawful activities. - Departing passengers will be required to take a COVID-19 PCR test within 72 hours prior to departure and present a negative result to port health officials for verification before being allowed to complete departure formalities.
+- Kotoka International Airport has reopened and resumed operations.
+Airlines and arriving passengers must adhere to the following guidelines: - o An online health declaration must be completed here. - All travellers must present, before boarding, a negative COVID-19 PCR test result from an accredited laboratory in the country of origin.
+The test must have been completed within 72 hours before the scheduled departure from the country of origin. - Airlines who board passengers without PCR test results or transport and disembark passengers with positive PCR test results in Accra will be fined USD 3500 per passenger.
+Non-Ghanaians may be refused entry and returned to the point of embarkation at the airline's cost; Ghanaians will be allowed to enter subject to 14 days of mandatory quarantine at a government-approved facility at their own expense. - Ghanaian residents who depart Ghana and return within one week will not be required to present a COVID-19 test result upon arrival.
+They will, however undergo mandatory COVID-19 testing upon arrival. - On arrival, all travellers must undergo a COVID-19 test at the airport at their own expense.
+Test results will be available within 30 minutes. - children under the age of five will be exempt from the airport testing requirement. - Passengers with a positive test result will be required to liaise with the Ghanaian health authorities for further clinical assessment and management. - Passengers with a negative test result will be allowed to enter Ghana and continue with their planned lawful activities. - All travellers must pre-pay the fee of USD 150 for the on-arrival COVID-19 test, via this portal, or upon arrival at the airport. - Any passenger who refuses to pay to undergo the COVID-19 test will have their passport seized, will be handed over to state security agencies and will be taken into a 14-day quarantine at a designated location at the passenger's cost.

-- Ghanaian land and sea borders are closed to all travellers until further notice.
-Returning Ghanaians and foreign national residence permit holders are exempt but are required to undergo a 14-day quarantine if showing symptoms. - The immigration authorities are back to work.
+- Transiting through Accra will not be required to take the COVID-19 test in Accra. - Departing passengers will be required to adhere to the COVID=19 testing requirements for their destination country, and will undergo temperature screening at the entrance to Terminal 3 departures. - Ghanaian land and sea borders are closed to all travellers until further notice.
+Returning Ghanaians and foreign national residence permit holders are exempt but are required to undergo a 14-day quarantine if showing symptoms.

+- The immigration authorities are back to work.
 All new and renewal applications can be submitted.
-However, the Ministry of Foreign Affairs is closed and legalisations cannot be processed.

-- Ghana Immigration Services is open to all applicants for extensions and new work permits. - The requirement to undergo a medical examination at the Ghana Immigration Service clinic has been extended to all applicants for indefinite residence permits, right of abode, naturalization and the renewal of all immigration residence permits.
+However, the Ministry of Foreign Affairs is closed and legalisations cannot be processed. - Ghana Immigration Services is open to all applicants for extensions and new work permits. - The requirement to undergo a medical examination at the Ghana Immigration Service clinic has been extended to all applicants for indefinite residence permits, right of abode, naturalization and the renewal of all immigration residence permits.